finos/common-cloud-controls/docs/governance/community-guidelines/releases/cmb.md

   - When a change request (CR) is received, the Release Manager will open discussions and facilitate responses from the board.
 - Members are encouraged to respond within 7 days if they have input on a CR.
   - The Release Manager logs any dissenting opinions and communicates the majority decision.
-- A release cannot proceed without 5 approvals; members are encouraged to help meet this threshold by approving or requesting changes.
+- A release cannot proceed without a minimum of 5 approvals; members are encouraged to help meet this threshold by approving, requesting changes, or contributing to discussion around open change requests.

 ### Qualifications for Participation